Introduction to Core ML conversion tool

 in Xcode and start making predictions!

-To makes things easier, let’s assume we already have a Model Source, trained with data.
-There are ton of this model on the internet.
+To make things easier, let’s assume we already have a Model Source, trained with data.
+There are tons of these models on the Internet.
 We can focus on the conversion part between the Model Source and the MLModel.

 Conversion